Guides for Brides logo

 Food

-You might be wondering whether alcohol is likely to be served at the Hindu wedding you’re attending.
+You might be wondering whether alcohol is likely to be served at the Hindu wedding you're attending.
 There is no definitive answer here; it depends on the background of the two families.
-Some Hindus do drink alcohol, however those from certain regions or different strands of Hinduism do not.
-Regardless of whether it’s a dry wedding, you’ll certainly be well looked after!
+Some Hindus do drink alcohol, however certain Hindus who are super religious do not.
+Regardless of whether it's a dry wedding or not, you'll certainly leave with a smile on your face after enjoying the wide array of food offerings.

 Entertainment